Laurus novocanariensis: Description

-It has fragrant creamy white flowers.
-It flowers from November to April.
-The fruit is a berry olive-like seed each.
-Large, shiny dark green, broadly lanceolate to ovoid leaves.
-These have a much finer, very exquisite aroma in contrast to the strongly scented leaves of Laurus nobilis.
 Easily cultivated in any humus rich, well drained soil in a sunny (winter) to partially shaded (summer) spot.
 Keep plants slightly drier in winter at a minimum of some 5 °C. Sow small avocado-like seeds in any humus rich, slightly moist soil.
 Keep at some 20 °C to 20 °C. Germination will start after some 4 to 6 weeks.
 Keep seedlings cooler, yet frostfree with reduced watering in winter in a sunny spot.

-The flower is small, unisexual, yellowish-white, and arranged in axillary crests.
-The fruit is an ovoid berry, black when mature.

-Leaves have 5 to 17 cm long, petiolate and alternate.
-Form available variables: ovate elliptic oblong lanceolate ... and leathery, deep green and glossy, more for the beam on the underside.

-It is a dioecious species, i.e., individuals female, named locally laurel, whose flowers are bearing fruit, like an olive green to black when ripe, and male specimens, named "loro", whose flowers are characterized by having many stamens but produce no fruit.
-On being a dioecious plant need to fertilize seeds to have in the same population male and female specimens.

 In the trunks of this species is common to find the gall, resulting from the action of a fungus (Laurobasidium lauri), also known as Madrelouro.

 Distribution

 Laurus novocanariensis is a species characteristic of the laurisilva forests of Macaronesia, but only native to the archipelagos of Madeira and the western and central Canary Islands.
 It is commonly associated with Apollonias barbujana and Ocotea foetens.

 Until 2004 it was considered the same species as Laurus azorica, which is in danger of extinction.
 Though closely related to the Azorean species, it has significant genetic, morphological and physiological differences from the latter.